How to Apply for an Australia Tourist Visa from the Philippines (Step-by-Step Guide)

 Working—paid or unpaid—is strictly prohibited.

-Step 2: Create an ImmiAccount
+Step 2: Create ImmiAccount for Australia Visa Application

 All applications are submitted online via the Australian Department of Home Affairs ImmiAccount.